tombruijn/counter.js/README.md

 # Counter.js

 A _simple_ number counter in JavaScript as a jQuery plugin.
-It counts the number set on an element using an easing effect.
+It counts to or down to the number set on an element using an easing effect.

 You can configure certain options such as a duration, easing effect, auto start, start at count, placeholder (for use with auto start) and it supports callbacks.